ppalex/projet_irail/README.md

 ## Launch the app

-* Launch the folling command:
+* Launch the following command:
 ```
 python irail
 ```